cfikes/ScrapWM/README.md

   * About ScrapWM and Licensing
 * Audio Preview
   * Installed as User Application
-  * Has file associations with mp3
+  * Has file associations with mp3, wav and ogg
   * Plays audio files and integrates into the sbus for file handling
 * Calculator
   * Installed as User Application